-- (1) Recent key aspects of the Hubble Space Telescope (HST) project. - (2) Measuring Galaxy Assembly and Supermassive Black-Hole Growth. - (3) What is the James Webb Space Telescope (JWST)? - (4) How can JWST measure the Epochs of First Light & Reionization? - (5) Summary and Conclusions. - (6) How can JWST measure Earth-like exoplanets? - (7) Update of JWST programmatics as of 2011/2012.
+• (1) The Best of Hubble: Recent results from the Hubble Space Telescope (HST) and its Wide Field Camera 3 (WFC3).

+• (2) Measuring Galaxy Assembly and Supermassive Black-Hole Growth.

+- (3) What is the James Webb Space Telescope (JWST)? - (4) How can JWST measure the Epochs of First Light & Reionization? - (5) Summary and Conclusions: Future careers at NASA. - (6) How can JWST measure Star-birth and Earth-like exoplanets?